 Be careful to take this medication if you have known allergies or Liver disease.

-Do not give Acetaminophen to a child younger than 2 years of age with the advise of a clinical provider.
+Do not give Acetaminophen to a child younger than 2 years of age with the advice of a clinical provider.

 Acetaminophen has a Pregnancy category of C. This means that taking this medication is generally safe during pregnancy.
 This medication can pass into the breast milk during breastfeeding.